exakat/php-dictionary/dictionary/numeric-string.ini.rst

 Then, there are some various cases:

 + '123db': leading strings, starting with digits and finished by non-digit characters are converted as much as possible.
-+ '2e3': the exponent is recognized: when ``e`` (case insensitive), is between two digit, the float notation is used.
++ '2e3': the exponent is recognized: when ``e``, is between two digit, the float notation is used.
 This is 2000.
 + '+00', '-10': leading ``+`` and ``-`` are handled.
 There can only be one, unlike for hardcoded integers.
 + ' 20 ': leading and trailing spaces, tabulations, new lines, new feed are omitted.
 + ``str_repeat('0', 10001).2``: PHP tries to convert as much as possible.
 Leading 0 will basically be ignored, however numerous they are.